swagtop/nixos/README.md

 flake inputs, and builds all hosts subscribed to the cache with `swag.cache.enable = true`.

-If all hosts are built successfully, the lockfile is commited and pushed, and users of the cache pull the lockfile and subsequently their pre-built systems automatically.
+If all hosts are built successfully, the lockfile is commited and pushed, and users of the cache automatically pull the lockfile and subsequently their pre-built systems, through the `harmonia` cache.

 With this setup I don't really have to worry about causing long rebuilds on overrides, as my cache builds everything for me, and distributes it out to all of my computers.
-My low-power laptop doesn't need to spend ages building my patched editor, and my high-power desktop doesn't need to spend ages building my Linux kernel with extra configuration.
+I don't worry about overriding anything anymore, as the penalty for this is paid once, by my build server, overnight, while I'm sleeping.

 ## Installation